Last updated 19th July 2017

 Step 1: Connecting for the first time

-To connect to your machine via SSH, you will need the server’s IPv4 address or name, and the server’s root password, which you received by email when the server was first set up.
+To connect to your machine via SSH, you will need the server’s IPv4 address or name, and the server’s root password, which you received by email when the server was first installed.

 after opening the command line console, enter the following command: